scaleoutsean/eseries-perf-analyzer/GETTING-STARTED.md

 ### Step 6: Access Web interfaces (optional)

 These are not "managed" in the sense that they're only properly deployed and ready to be configured, but EPA doesn't attempt to manage these systems.
+Assuming your proxy's external host name is `epa-proxy`:

 - **InfluxDB Explorer**: https://epa-proxy:18443
   - API token for InfluxDB 3 access
-  - Add your InfluxDB (https://influxdb:8181 Docker Compose environment, if you haven't changed service name)
+  - Add your InfluxDB (https://influxdb:8181 in a shared Docker Compose environment, if you haven't changed service name)
 - **S3 console**: https://epa-proxy:9001
   - Username: Value of MINIO_ROOT_USER in your .env file
   - Password: Value of MINIO_ROOT_PASSWORD in your .env file
 - **Grafana**: https://epa-proxy:3443
   - `admin`/`admin` as per Grafana defaults

-The reason there isn't much done about these is everyone should have these services elsewhere and not rely on a collector project for unrelated infrastructure services that should be actively managed for security and other reasons.
+The reason there isn't much done about "fine-tuning" these is: everyone should have these shared services elsewhere and not rely on a collector project for unrelated infrastructure services that should be actively managed for security and other reasons.

+These non-essential services in the EPA stack are meant for *production-ready* prototyping, testing, training, and evaluation, but the last 20% should be done by the folks who are supposed to manage them.

 ### Step 7: View metrics

-Once the system has collected data for a few minutes, you can create dashboards in the InfluxDB UI to visualize your E-Series performance metrics.
+Once the system has collected data for a few minutes, you can create dashboards in the InfluxDB Explorer UI to visualize your E-Series performance metrics.

 From **InfluxDB Explorer**:
 - add database (with InfluxDB running internally in Docker, http**s**://influxdb:8181, and if outside use the Nginx FQDN, such as https://nginx:8181)